jzy3d/jGL/README.md

 ## GL

-GL is a java object that implements OpenGL 1 specification
+GL is a java object that implements OpenGL 1 specification.

+The beginner 3D developer should understand the very basic of a 3D rendering pipeline
+* Defining 3D geometries in the model view matrix.
+* Performing a 2D projection with the projection matrix, possibly applying alpha blending, lightning, etc.
+* Mapping the 2D projection to a viewport, in other word drawing to an image of given size on the screen.

+The below schema illustrate which classes and datamodel element handle which part of the above simplified workflow.

 <img src="doc/jGL-GL.png"/>
 <a href="https://lucid.app/lucidchart/78ec260b-d2d1-430d-a363-a95089dae86d/edit?page=rUUJ25QAVSeR#?folder_id=home&browser=icon">Edit schema</a>

 ## GLUT

-GLUT is a java object that implements OpenGL 1 specification
+GLUT is a java object that implements OpenGL 1 specification.

+GLUT helps wiring mouse and keyboard to the display loop of a Canvas.

 <img src="doc/jGL-GLUT.png"/>
 <a href="https://lucid.app/lucidchart/78ec260b-d2d1-430d-a363-a95089dae86d/edit?page=L~uKE4~S_W9d#?folder_id=home&browser=icon">Edit schema</a>